 - 1 cup rice flour

-- ½ teaspoon ground saffron dissolved in 1 cup rose water
+- 1/2 teaspoon ground saffron, dissolved in 1 tablespoon water

 - 1 teaspoon dried rose petals, crushed

-- Place the grated carrots in a saucepan with water, sugar, and salt.
+- Place the carrots in a saucepan with the sugar, water, and salt.
 Bring to a boil while stirring and dissolving the sugar.
-Reduce heat to low, cover, and simmer for 20 minutes for finely grated and 30 minutes for coarsely grated carrots.
+Reduce heat to low, cover, and simmer for 15 to 20 minutes.

-- Spoon the halva into a pie dish or a tart pan with a removable ring and pack firmly with the spoon.
+- Spoon the halva into a plate, a pie dish, or a tart pan with a removable ring and pack firmly with the spoon.
 Allow the dish to cool and then garnish with ground pistachios and rose petals.

 - Halva can be served chilled or at room temperature.